Noviny pod Ralskem

 Noviny pod Ralskem (Neuland am Rollberge) is a municipality and village in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 300 inhabitants.

+Etymology

+The Czech name Novina (later changed to the plural form Noviny) and the German name Neuland mean 'new land'.
+It was a designation for newly created arable land.
+The suffix pod Ralskem means 'below Ralsko'.

 Geography

 Noviny pod Ralskem is located about 14 km east of Česká Lípa and 21 km west of Liberec.
 It lies in the Ralsko Uplands.
-The highest point of the municipality and entire Ralsko Uplands is the Ralsko Mountain at 698 m above sea level.
+The highest point of the municipality and entire Ralsko Uplands is the mountain Ralsko at 698 m above sea level.
 The Ploučnice River flows through the municipality.

 History

 The first written mention of Noviny pod Ralskem is from 1504.

 Transport

 There are no railways or major roads passing through the municipality.